arup-group/cookiecutter-pypackage/{{cookiecutter.project_slug}}/docs/contributing.md

 {%- if cookiecutter.create_jupyter_notebook_directory|lower == "y" %}
 !!! note

-    If you already have an environment called `{{ cookiecutter.project_slug }}` on your system (e.g., for a stable installation of the package), you will need to [chose a different environment name][choosing-a-different-environment-name].
+    If you already have an environment called `{{ cookiecutter.repository_name }}` on your system (e.g., for a stable installation of the package), you will need to [chose a different environment name][choosing-a-different-environment-name].
     You will then need to add this as a pytest argument when running the tests: `pytest --nbmake-kernel=[my-env-name]`.
 {% endif -%}